What are Non-steroidal anti-inflammatory drugs (NSAIDs)?

 Can you take too many NSAIDs?

 Usually, a large number of NSAID tablets would need to be taken to cause serious toxicity.
-Nausea and vomiting are some of the common signs from overdose of NSAIDs.
+Nausea and vomiting are some of the common signs from overdose of Non-steroidal anti-inflammatory drugs.
 The kidneys can be affected, especially in people who are dehydrated.
 An overdose of mefenamic acid may cause seizures.